Multilingual Support

 # Resource File Naming, Lookup Rules, and Recommendations

-File names can use the language and country information obtained from the current system.
-For example, file names can be defined as: zh-CN.json
+File names can use the language and country information obtained from the current system, for example, file names can be defined as: zh-CN.json, zh.json.

-If the developer's product only plans to support one language but still wants to use multilingual capabilities, simply declare a file named defaults.json
+If the developer's current product only plans to support one language but still wants to utilize multilingual capabilities, simply declare a file named defaults.json.

-JSON file name matching priority: matching stops when a higher priority match is found; otherwise, it continues to the next level.
+The matching priority for JSON file names stops at the first match found; otherwise, it continues to the next level.

 <language code>-<country code>